π Quick Start with Hikube

 Once your cluster is deployed and ready, retrieve its credentials with this command:

-kubectl get secret -n tenant-<name> kubernetes-<clusterName>-admin-kubeconfig \
+kubectl get secret kubernetes-<clusterName>-admin-kubeconfig \

 -o go-template='{{ printf "%s\n" (index .data "admin.conf" | base64decode) }}' > admin.conf

-kubectl get secret -n tenant-mycompany kubernetes-kube-admin-kubeconfig \
+kubectl get secret kubernetes-kube-admin-kubeconfig \

 -o go-template='{{ printf "%s\n" (index .data "admin.conf" | base64decode) }}' > admin.conf